k3peta/zmk-config-tinypad/README.md

 # TinyPad

-TinyPad is a Wireless trackball device .
+TinyPad is a Wireless trackpad device .